heiskr/u/README.md

 Aliases are opt-in language features that can reduce some verbosity from the language, at the cost of some consistency.

-_Garden runs without aliases by default._ A project may be configured to default to have aliases enabled.
+_Grove runs without aliases by default._ A project may be configured to default to have aliases enabled.

 ### 4.1 Set